 The awards ceremony includes performances from all shows nominated for Outstanding Overall Production and a medley featuring all nominees for Outstanding Performance by an Actor or Actress in a Leading Role.
 Students and educators also are honored in the areas of performance, design, direction, choreography, technical production and overall production excellence.
 And, the male and female winners for Outstanding Performance by an Actor or Actress in a Leading Role will travel to New York to represent Colorado at the National High School Musical Theatre Awards.

 Schools will also receive discounted tickets and a Q&A session with cast and crew members at a select performance of an upcoming DCPA Broadway performance at The Buell, and one personal master class session with an Education theatre teacher.
-CONGRATULATIONS 2015 NOMINEES VIDEO HIGHLIGHTS
+2016 NOMINEES VIDEO HIGHLIGHTS

 We need musical theatre experts to evaluate The Bobby G Awards' participating schools every spring semester.